 We’re celebrating Oktoberfest in November!
 I know, I’m a little late, but better late than never, right?
 If you’re not familiar with Oktoberfest, it’s the largest autumn festival in the world and is held in Germany.
 The festival lasts for 16 days and is held at the end of September till the first weekend of October.
 Over 6 million people attend each year and celebrate with lots of beer drinking, eating, and merrymaking.

 Oktoberfest sounds like an awesome festival and maybe someday our family will get to experience it for ourselves.
-But since my family isn’t going to Germany any time soon, I thought it would be nice to celebrate Oktoberfest with a German-inspired dish, Bierocks, using Hillshire Farm® Polska Kielbasa and frozen dinner rolls.
+But since my family isn’t going to Germany any time soon, I thought it would be nice to celebrate Oktoberfest with a German inspired stuffed burgers or Bierocks, using Hillshire Farm® Polska Kielbasa and frozen dinner rolls.

 Traditional Bierocks are made with ground beef in the filling, but I prefer sausage.
 Okay, I can hear the gasps from all the traditional German cooks out there, but sausage adds a bit more flavor to the Bierocks without straying too far from the German inspiration.
 Besides, my family prefers sausage in this recipe and what good is a recipe if my family won’t eat it?
 So to make my version of this Eastern European fall comfort food, I use Hillshire Farm® Polska Kielbasa that I purchase at my local Walmart, but you can use any Hillshire Farm® sausage that your family favors.
 And while you’re at Walmart, you can also pick-up the remaining main ingredients – frozen dinner rolls, cabbage, onions, carrots, and cheese (optional).